Pawsitive Kneads, Integrative Massage Therapy for Dogs, in Columbus, Ohio

 About Pawsitive Kneads

-Pawsitive Kneads, LLC specializes in integrative massage therapy for dogs and is located in Columbus, Ohio.
-Marcy Wright, the owner, received her certification in canine massage from Integrated Touch Therapy, Inc. She is also certified in Reiki Level 1 and canine first aid.
-Her education is continued through seminars and classes.
-She volunteers her services to non profit animal organizations and does speaking engagements and seminars on canine massage.
+Pawsitive Kneads, LLC specializes in canine therapeutic and sports massage.
+The business is located in Columbus, Ohio.
+Marcy Wright, the owner, received her certification in canine massage from Integrated Touch Therapy, Inc. She has continued to advance her techniques and certifications through various seminars and classes.
+For a complete list see below.
+Canine Therapeutic Massage

 Why Dog Massage